RichardAlcabes22/classification-project/README.md

 - All 4 files are in the SAME FOLDER
 - acquire.py, prepare.py, and env.py each have the .py extension in the file name
 - The two Blocks of Info in the env.py file are all aligned at the left-most index of the page EXCEPT the final line of code beginning with "return".
 This line should be 4 whitespaces (or 1 TAB) indented from the rest.
-- If your choose to CREATE your env.py file, ensure that each of the 3 variables (host,uname,pwd) are wrapped in single-quotes ' ' as in the example.
+- If your choose to CREATE your env.py file, ensure that each of the 3 string values (host,uname,pwd) are wrapped in single-quotes ' ' as in the example.

-Any further troubleshooting required, please email me at myemail@somecompany.com.
+Any further assistance required, please email me at myemail@somecompany.com.

 #### Findings, Recommendations, and Takeaways:

-- Telco currently has a karge segment (~22%) of its customer base that exhibits three characteristics of churn, and an unmeasured pluarality of customers who exhibit at least one characteristic.
+- Telco currently has a large segment (~22%) of its customer base that exhibits three characteristics of churn, and an unmeasured pluarality of customers who exhibit at least one characteristic.
-- While, this customer segment is the largest in telco, it also suffers from a Churn-rate that is statistically significantly greater than the mean Churn Rate for the overall customer base
+- While, this customer segment is the largest in Telco, it also suffers from a Churn-rate that is greater than the mean Churn Rate for the overall customer base
 - A prototype ML model has been developed to ID a significant percentage of customers who Churn.
 This represents an improvement upon the current situation in which 0% of customers who churn are identified.